ameli/imate/docs/ComputeLogDeterminant.rst

    >>> # Compute trace of inverse
    >>> logdet = ComputeLogDeterminant(A)

-In the above, the class :class:`GenerateMatrix <TraceInv.GenerateMatrix>` produces a sample matrix for test purposes (see :ref:`Generate Matrix <GenerateMatrix>` for details).
+In the above, the class :class:`GenerateMatrix <imate.GenerateMatrix>` produces a sample matrix for test purposes (see :ref:`Generate Matrix <GenerateMatrix>` for details).

-The :mod:`ComputeLogDeterminant <TraceInv.ComputeLogDeterminant>` module in the above code employs the *Cholesky method* by default to compute the log-determinant.
+The :mod:`ComputeLogDeterminant <imate.ComputeLogDeterminant>` module in the above code employs the *Cholesky method* by default to compute the log-determinant.
 However, other methods can be employed by setting :attr:`ComputeMethod` argument according to the table below.

 =====================  ======================================================  ============  =============  =============
 :attr:`ComputeMethod`  Description                                             Matrix size   Matrix type    Results